Appearance

 To test email configuration:

-$ docker exec merginmaps-server flask send-check-email --email me@myorg.com
+$ docker exec merginmaps-server flask server send-check-email --email me@myorg.com

 By default, email notifications are disabled, so output will be similar to this: